Passiflora suberosa (Corkystem Passionflower)

 Origin: Florida, West Indies, Texas, Mexico, Central America

-USDA Plant Hardiness MapGroundcover and low-growing 2ft plantVine or creeper plantSemi-shadeFull sunModerate waterYellow, orange flowersEdible plantPlant attracts butterflies, hummingbirdsSubtropical or temperate zone plant.
+USDA Plant Hardiness MapGroundcover and low-growing 2ft plantVine or creeper plantSemi-shadeFull sunModerate waterYellow, orange flowersEdible plantPlant attracts butterflies, hummingbirdsSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short timeSeaside, salt tolerant plant

 Passiflora suberosa (Corkystem Passionflower) is a slender climbing vine native to Florida, the Caribbean, Central America, and South America.
 It produces small three-lobed leaves, greenish flowers less than an inch wide, and clusters of tiny round fruits that turn deep purple to black when ripe.
 Though modest in bloom, the plant is valued for its ability to cover fences and trellises quickly, and the fruit is attractive to birds.
 Its thin stems can become corky with age, giving rise to the common name Corkystem Passionflower.
 This species is sometimes confused with similar wild passionflowers but is recognizable by its small fruit and inconspicuous flowers.